Factors that affect the value of your money..

 Capital gains tax is also applied to all investments once you dispose of them.

-The exception is when one borrows to invest in an asset at a lower rate than it appreciates by such as a property.
+The exception is when one borrows to invest in an asset at a lower rate than it appreciates by such as a property and shares in some cases.

 Conversely, why cars are not investments?